 Instructional Design and Assessment of Learning

-The field experience aligned to EDUC 331 provides the pre-candidate with the opportunity to observe and learn about the variety of classroom assessments used to drive student learning in the North Carolina Public School System.
-The pre-candidate will spend 10 hours in a classroom observing and interacting with students and the cooperating teacher, preferably during assessment periods.
-The pre-candidate will be required to interview the cooperating teacher to determine the teacher's perspective on the relationships between assessment and learning as well as on the effectiveness of specific assessment tools.
+The field experience aligned to EDUC 331 provides the pre-candidate with the opportunity to observe and learn about the variety of classroom assessments used to drive candidate learning in the North Carolina Public School System.
+The pre-candidate will spend 10 hours in a classroom observing and interacting with candidates and the clinical experience (P-12), preferably during assessment periods.
+The pre-candidate will be required to interview the clinical educator (P-12) to determine the clinical educator's (P-12) perspective on the relationships between assessment and learning as well as on the effectiveness of specific assessment tools.
 The product of learning will be a summary of the types and applications of the assessments observed and a write up of the interview.
 The instructor will assign specific interview questions and specify the structure of the paper.
 The course is in line with NC Senate Bill 724